Tiana-Tian/StudBud/README.md

 Another worth mentioning point during the prototype is to add dynamic changes to button or link when users interact with their cursor.

+## Errors after using Parcel
+Strangely after installing Parcel when I completed the tasklist page, every changes to my code afterwards did not picked up in the "dist" folder anymore, therefore when I run my page through the local server, I can not see the latest update.

 # Reflection and Limitation

 One valuable lesson learned is the necessity of ongoing ideate and iteration throughout the entire design process.
 Everytime I make a loop back to "ideation" again, my idea gets more concrete.
 And more importanty to consistantly commit any modular changes to my code so I could have a clear track of the developments and progress overall.